nandstand/site/content/about-me/tools.md

 title: 'Tools, languages, and technologies'
 ---

-Through work, school, or free time, these are what I've spent the most time working with.
+Through work, school, or free time, these are the things that I've spent the most time working with.

 ### Tools I use for writing and programming